David Magerman

 David Mitchell Magerman (born 1968) is an American computer scientist and philanthropist.
 He spent 22 years working for an investment management company and hedge fund, Renaissance Technologies.

 Early life and education

 Magerman was born to Melvin and Sheila Magerman.
 His father owned All-City Taxi in Miami, Florida, and his mother was a secretary for a group of accounting firms in Tamarac.

-Magerman received his Ph.D. degree from Stanford University in computer science.
-He also received his B.S. from the University of Pennsylvania.
+Magerman attended the University of Pennsylvania, where he received his B.S. degree.
+He received his Ph.D. in computer science from Stanford University.

 Career

 Magerman spent two decades working for James Simons’s New York-based investment management company Renaissance Technologies, where he developed trading algorithms.
 In 2017, Magerman publicly opposed the views of his boss, Robert Mercer, concerning politics and race issues in America.
 Mercer, the co-CEO of Renaissance Technology, suspended Magerman without pay and later made the suspension permanent.
 That same year Magerman filed a federal lawsuit against Mercer, seeking an excess of $150,000 in damages over alleged racist comments and unlawful termination.